uwu/shelter/packages/shelter-docs/docs/ui.md

 - `HeaderTags.H3`: A smaller again header - like "Gifts you purchased" in settings.
 - `HeaderTags.H4`: Smaller again, allcaps text.
 - `HeaderTags.H5`: Small, allcaps text, default - like "sms backup authentication" in settings.
+- `HeaderTags.EYEBROW`: A descriptive keyword or phrase placed above the main headline.

 ### `<Divider />`